MileHacker Logo

 Observatory Resources

-• Offers programs and workshops.
+• Offers projects and workshops.

 • Provides resources for birdwatching.

-• Accessible even for beginners.
+• Accessible even in the case of beginners.

-A wonderful spot to get information on the incredible bird migration in the region.
+AN amazing spot to get information on the incredible bird migration in the region.

 Planning Your Sightseeing